Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 How Mice Can Enter Your Home

-Finding where the mice are getting into your home must be a top priority if you don't want to have to do battle with these little boogers on a constant basis.
-It really is amazing that holes as small as a dime is all a mouse needs to gain entry into a building.
+Cool weather brings out the mice, and figuring out where mice can enter your home has to be a top priority unless you want to do battle with these critters on a constant basis.
+It really is amazing that a hole only as big as a dime is all a mouse needs to gain entry into a building.
 Even if you find such an opening and see no evidence of mice going in and out, it would be wise to seal it up as it will eventually be used as a doorway for some kind of animal or insect.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.